 - There's a style of clothing in fashion known as "boyfriend clothing".
 It's clothing that was designed for men and redesigned for women.
 It looks like typical men's fashion, but with a looser fit more comfortable for women.
 From the other wiki, "The origin of boyfriend fashion is literally borrowing and wearing a boyfriend's clothes—his distressed jeans, his band tees, his dress shirts, his blazers, his cardigan.
 The trend expanded in 2009 when actress Katie Holmes was spotted in public wearing Tom Cruise's slouchy jeans after a Broadway rehearsal; other celebrities such as Reese Witherspoon, Rachel Bilson, Sarah Jessica Parker, and others began to follow the trend.
 From there, many brands such as Gap, Forever 21 and H&M began to create boyfriend fashion products or men's-inspired fashion."

 - The 1980s "I was just thinking of you" Arrow shirt commercial combined this trope with Sex Sells by showing a young wife first sniffing then wearing one of her husband's Arrow shirts while he's away on a business trip.

 - In the final act of AKIRA, Kei is wearing Kaneda's red biker jacket.

-- In Last Exile after Claus and Tatiana crash land in the desert, at one point he offers her some spare coveralls as a change of clothes.
+- In Last Exile, after Claus and Tatiana crash land in the desert, he offers her some spare coveralls as a change of clothes.
 When they get back to the Silvana, Claus' old friend Lavie sees Tatiana wearing his clothes and she begins to fear this is happening.